yhakbar/ya/docs/config.md

 Where `$GIT_ROOT` is the root of the git repository that the current directory is in, and `$HOME` is the home directory of the current user.

-Note that although you the highest precedence config file is the one in the current directory, I recommend tucking your config file into the `.config` directory for repository configurations.
-This reduces clutter in your configurations and allows you to quickly override the config file by creating a temporary config in the current directory.
+Note that although the highest precedence config file is the one in the current directory, I recommend tucking your config file into the `.config` directory for repository configurations.
+This reduces clutter in your repo and allows you to quickly override the config file by creating a temporary config in the current directory.

 You can also specify a config file to use explicitly with the `-c`/`--config` flag.